ppanko/intro-to-hpc/testJob-basic/README.md

 # Running a basic job

 This is a guide for facilitating and running a simple HPC job on the Quanah [computer cluster](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md).
-The provided examples use the [testJob-basic](https://github.com/ppanko/intro-to-hpc/tree/master/testJob-basic) [directory](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md)
+The provided examples use the [testJob-basic](https://github.com/ppanko/intro-to-hpc/tree/master/testJob-basic) directory.

 &nbsp;